-NEW YORK TAXES.
-The following discussion of New York income tax matters is based upon the advice of Chapman and Cutler LLP, counsel to the Trust.
+NEW YORK TAX STATUS.
+The following discussion of New York income tax matters is based upon the advice of Chapman and Cutler LLP.
 This section summarizes some of the New York State and New York City tax consequences to residents of the State of New York and New York City of owning Units of the Trust.
-This section is current as of the date of this Prospectus.
+This section is current as of the date of this prospectus.
 Tax laws and interpretations change frequently, and these summaries do not describe all of the tax consequences to all taxpayers.
 This summary is based in part on the advice of counsel to the Trust.
 The New York taxing authorities could disagree with any conclusions set forth in this section.

-The assets of the Trust will consist of shares in entities each of which is taxed as a RIC for federal income tax purposes (the "RIC Shares").
-Neither the Sponsor nor counsel to the Trust has independently examined the RIC Shares to be deposited in and held in the Trust.
+The assets of the Trust will consist of (i) shares of stock in corporations (the "Stocks") that are treated as equity for federal income tax purposes and (ii) shares in entities each of which is taxed as a RIC for federal income tax purposes (the "RIC Shares").
+All of the assets of the Trust constitute the "Trust Assets."
+Neither the sponsor nor counsel to the Trust has independently examined the Trust Assets to be deposited in and held in the Trust.
 In rendering its opinion, Chapman and Cutler LLP has assumed that: (i) each RIC qualifies as a regulated investment company for federal income tax purposes, (ii) the assets of the RICs will include interest-bearing obligations issued by or on behalf of the State of New York or political subdivisions thereof or United States possessions, the interest on which is excludable from gross income for federal income tax purposes and from taxable income for purposes of the personal income tax imposed by Article 22 of the New York State Tax Law (the "State Personal Income Tax") and the personal income tax imposed by the City of New York under Section 11-1701 of the Administrative Code of the City of New York (the "City Personal Income Tax") (collectively, the "Bonds").

-In the opinion of Chapman and Cutler LLP, counsel to the Trust, in summary under existing New York law:
+In the opinion of Chapman and Cutler LLP, in summary under existing New York law:

-- (i) The Trust will not be taxed as a corporation subject to the New York State franchise tax imposed on domestic and foreign corporations by Article 9-A of the New York State Tax Law (the "State Corporate Tax") or the general corporation tax imposed by The City of New York on domestic and foreign corporations under Section 11-603 of the Administrative Code of The City of New York (the "City Corporate Tax"). - (ii) Exempt-interest dividends paid by the RICs to the Trust and distributed to Unitholders that are excluded from gross income for federal income tax purposes and that are attributable to interest on the Bonds will be excluded from taxable income for purposes of the State Personal Income Tax and the City Personal Income Tax. - (iii) Distributions paid by the RICs to the Trust and distributed to Unitholders, other than exempt-interest dividends attributable to interest on the Bonds, will generally not be excluded from taxable income for purposes of the State Personal Income Tax and the City Personal Income Tax. - (iv) Each Unitholder of the Trust will generally recognize gain or loss for purposes of the State Personal Income Tax and the City Personal Income Tax if the trustee disposes of a RIC Share (whether by redemption, sale or otherwise) or when a Unitholder redeems or sells Units of the Trust, to the extent that such a transaction results in a recognized gain or loss to such Unitholder for federal income tax purposes.
+- (i) The Trust will not be taxed as a corporation subject to the New York State franchise tax imposed on domestic and foreign corporations by Article 9-A of the New York State Tax Law (the "State Corporate Tax") or the general corporation tax imposed by The City of New York on domestic and foreign corporations under Section 11-603 of the Administrative Code of The City of New York (the "City Corporate Tax"). - (ii) Exempt-interest dividends paid by the RICs to the Trust and distributed to Unitholders that are excluded from gross income for federal income tax purposes and that are attributable to interest on the Bonds will be excluded from taxable income for purposes of the State Personal Income Tax and the City Personal Income Tax. - (iii) Distributions paid by the Trust Assets to the Trust and distributed to Unitholders, other than exempt-interest dividends attributable to interest on the Bonds, will generally not be excluded from taxable income for purposes of the State Personal Income Tax and the City Personal Income Tax. - (iv) Each Unitholder of the Trust will generally recognize gain or loss for purposes of the State Personal Income Tax and the City Personal Income Tax if the trustee disposes of a Trust Asset (whether by redemption, sale or otherwise) or when a Unitholder redeems or sells Units of the Trust, to the extent that such a transaction results in a recognized gain or loss to such Unitholder for federal income tax purposes.